 Meals are NOT included as part of your study abroad program fees

-Confirmation fee: You are required to submit a non-refundable $350 confirmation fee payable to “Sacred Heart University” two weeks after you approval to study abroad on a SHU Office of Global affairs program.
+Confirmation fee: You are required to submit a non-refundable $350 confirmation fee payable to “Sacred Heart University” two weeks after your acceptance.
 This confirmation fee secures your enrollment in SHU study abroad.

-The total program cost paid to Sacred Heart University is TBA (confirmation fee + program cost)
+The total billable program cost due to Sacred Heart University is $19,425

-ROGRAM / CONFIRMATION / STUDY ABROAD FEE DOES NOT INCLUDE: Travel to/from host country, housing, meals, major medical insurance, on-site course fees, visa/resident permit fees, and all personal expenses
+Fees DO NOT inlclude: Travel to/from host country, housing, meals, major medical insurance, on-site course fees, audited courses, visa/resident permit fees, and all personal expenses

 PLEASE NOTE: If you are registered for housing and withdraw before the program start date you will be held liable for a $1000 housing deposit.